neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Basic Usage**

-DeepSparse exposes a Pipeline interface called `TextGeneration`.
-Construct a pipeline and generate text:
+DeepSparse exposes a Pipeline interface called `TextGeneration`, which is used to construct a pipeline and generate text:
 ```python
 from deepsparse import TextGeneration